aofarrel/SRANWRP/inputs/denylists/readme.md

 ## Relatively large samples
-**How it's currently handled:** Downsampling and really big disk size estimates.
+**How it's currently handled by SRANWRP:** Downsampling and really big disk size estimates.

 By default, reads are downsampled if they are over 450 MB in size.
 However, when running on GCP, we are still beholden to disk size limits, which is why ludicrously oversized samples such as SAMN17359332 still needs to be on the denylist.

 ## Mixed accession types
-**How it's currently handled:** The invalid read accession will be skipped, and the valid one will be downloaded.
+**How it's currently handled by SRANWRP:** The invalid read accession will be skipped, and the valid one will be downloaded.
 Examples include:
 * ERR3825345 (SAMEA5803801)
 * SRR17231608 (SAMN09651729)
 * SRR17234893 (SAMN24039640)